Navigating High-Conflict Divorce

 In the court system and reunification therapy, we look for the distinction between alienation and estrangement.

-• Estrangement: This occurs when a child rejects a parent for a valid reason, such as abuse, neglect, or poor parenting.
+Estrangement occurs when a child rejects a parent for a valid reason — abuse, neglect, or poor parenting.
 The child can usually provide specific, age-appropriate examples of why they are upset.

-• Alienation: This is a rejection without good cause, often due to the favored parent’s manipulation or "coaching."
+Alienation is a rejection without good cause, often due to the favored parent's manipulation or coaching.
 The degree of rejection is out of proportion to the alleged wrongdoing.

 Communication Strategies: BIFF and JADE